ethereum/hive/README.md

 ### Smoke testing new clients

-To quickly check if a client adheres to the requirements of `hive`, there is a suite of smoke test validations and simulations that just initialize clients with some pre-configured states and query it from the various RPC endpoints.
+To quickly check if a client adheres to the requirements of `hive`, there is a suite of smoke test validations and simulations that just initialize clients with some pre-configured states and queries it from the various RPC endpoints.

 ```